ashishupadhyaa/Sentiment-Analysis/README.md

 Sentiment analysis is the use of natural language processing, text analysis, computational linguistics, and biometrics to systematically identify, extract, quantify, and study affective states and subjective information.

 So, In this project, I created a sentiment analysis model which is trained on the **Stanford Movie Dataset** [Dataset](https://ai.stanford.edu/~amaas/data/sentiment/).
 Then I split the data into *train* and *test* further and the *training data* contains approx 37500 text files and *testing data* contains the 10000 text files of sentiment reviews of movies.
+You can download the data which I processed [here](https://drive.google.com/file/d/1GYBCzVDFCHAd-LgpVGHGg_LECdE-Awg3/view?usp=sharing).

 There are 3 different kind of models which is used for this project: